fanchenio/DawnLauncher/README-ENGLISH.md

 # [简体中文](https://github.com/fanchenio/DawnLauncher) | English

-# Update

-After disappearing for more than three months, I refactored the `Dawn Launcher` code.
-Because I had no experience in developing `NodeJS` and `Electron` at the beginning, `Vue` was not well written, and the code was a bit sloppy, so I carried out Code refactoring, the new version uses `Electron26 + Vite + Vue3 + TS`, the UI framework uses `Naive`, regarding the native API, I switched from `C++` to `Rust`, and the database switched from `electron-store` With `SQLite3`, the language has also added `English`.

 # Dawn Launcher

 The `Windows` quick launch tool helps you organize your messy desktop, manage your desktop shortcuts by category, and keep your desktop clean and tidy.